microsoft/PartsUnlimitedMRP/deploy/azurestack/docs/add_marketplace_item.md

     - Offer "UbuntuServer"
     - SKU "1404-LTS"

 Now that we have the package ready to upload, we need *somewhere* in Azure Stack to upload it to.
-For that, we'll create a **Storage Account** that will be used to hold this package, and any others we upload in the future.
+For that, we'll create a **storage account** that will be used to hold this package, and any others we upload in the future.

-1. On MAS-CON01, connect to your Azure Stack via PowerShell.
+1. On MAS-CON01, connect to your Azure Stack via an **administrative PowerShell console**.
 If you're not still connected from the earlier steps, run the following:

   ``` powershell
   cd C:\AzureStack-Tools-master\connect